OSGeo/gdal/doc/source/programs/gdal_raster_tile.rst

 origin and resolution, when using the ``raster`` tiling scheme.
 In that scheme, tiles at the maximum zoom level will have the same resolution as the raster.

+Starting with GDAL 3.12, :program:`gdal raster tile` can be used as the last step of a pipeline.

 Standard options
 ++++++++++++++++